Pumpkin Cold Foam

 Blend for 30-40 seconds and spoon over your iced coffee!

-No. The foam sinks to the bottom and melts into the hot liquid.
-It's still absolutely delicious, but the foam won't sit on top of the coffee as it does over ice.
+No. The foam sinks to the bottom and melts into the hot coffee or tea.
+It’s still absolutely delicious, but the foam won’t sit on top of the coffee as it does over iced or cold drinks.

 Other Recipes You Might Like: